brettfarrow/eslint-plugin-react-19-upgrade/README.md

 - `no-default-props`: Move `defaultProps` to default parameters in the destructured props.
 Fixable by ESLint.
 - `no-prop-types`: Avoid using `propTypes` as they are now ignored in React 19.
 - `no-legacy-context`: Disallow the use of legacy context APIs in React class components.
+- `no-string-refs`: Disallow the use of string refs in React components.

 ## Coming Soon